Evaluating the Madness: Conference Overview

 Tuesday, November 3

-The cover supplement of the November 2015 issue of FLEXO Magazine was printed using Nuova GIDUE’s Digital Flexo Excellence press technology.
+The cover supplement of the November 2015 issue of FLEXO Magazine was printed using Bobst Firenze’s (formerly Nuova GIDUE) Digital Flexo Excellence press technology.
 Though the end result of the project was an exciting flexographically printed cover, the real purpose was to serve as a step-by-step guide to printing high quality expanded gamut flexography.
 In Tuesday’s sessions, each member of the team will discuss the critical elements of each step of the project, kicking it off with the optimization process.

 The Methods of Optimization